The Rivalry (Lafayette–Lehigh): Early football

-1900s
+20th century

 The Rivalry's football game was postponed only twice during the 20th century.
 The first postponement occurred in 1904 because of the death of Dr. Henry S. Drown, president of Lehigh and former faculty member at Lafayette.
-The only other postponement was in 1963 when the game was moved from November 23 to November 30 following the assassination of President John F. Kennedy.
+The only other postponement was in 1963 when the game was moved from November 23 to 30 following the assassination of President John F. Kennedy.

 During World War II, the war restricted travel to other opponents and Lehigh was hosting officer training programs which limited sports programs.
 Thus, to fill out their schedules, the nearby schools played two football games again in 1943 and 1944, with Lehigh students forming ad hoc teams just to keep The Rivalry tradition alive.
 Between November 1943 and November 1947, Lafayette won six games in a row by a combined score of 193–0, but by the early 1950s Lehigh was winning in lopsided shutouts.

 The combination of only missing one year of play since 1884, plus 19 years with two games and one year with three, has led to The Rivalry becoming the most played in college football.

-Before 1991, when new rules and game start times were imposed, it was traditional for the fans to tear down the temporary wooden goalposts that the schools erected for the event.
+Prior to 1991, when new rules and game start times were imposed, it was traditional for the fans to tear down the temporary wooden goalposts that the schools erected for the event.
 The pieces were kept as souvenirs in the fraternities of each school.
 Eventually, taking down the goalposts got out of hand with students fighting for the torn down goal posts, and with each other, as early as before the third quarter.
 New rules were implemented for the 1991 game played at Lehigh when H-shaped steel goalposts anchored 10 feet into the ground were first used.
 The fans who rushed the field were frustrated by the new changes and showed this by tearing up and throwing pieces of sod at the security guards and police who were surrounding the posts.
 Only one fan actually was able to climb the posts, and when he was pulled down, he was maced and handcuffed.